Converting CSV Files in Excel

 How to Open, Import & Convert CSV File into Excel?

-Let’s discuss some examples of Comma Separated Values file into excel.
+Let’s discuss some examples of Comma Separated Values file in excel.

-Step 1: Open excel worksheet and go to the File menu.
+Step 1: Open the excel worksheet and go to the File menu.

 Step 2: Go to the directory of the CSV file is located.
 Select the ‘all files’ on the right of the File name field.